shapeshed/jekyll.shapeshed.com/_posts/2006-09-26-photoshop_101_the_marquee_tool.md

 ---
 layout: post
 title: Photoshop 101 - The Marquee Tool
-excerpt: The first in a new series on Photoshop Tools from a web perspective.
+description: The first in a new series on Photoshop Tools from a web perspective.
 The Marquee Tool is undoubtedly one of the most useful at your disposal and holds some unexpected capabilities.
 categories: [Photoshop, Photoshop 101]
 ---
 ## A Tool for Daily Use